deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 * `search`: string.

-The search critrea.
-Defaul is an empty string.
+A phrase containing keywords to perform the search.
+Default is an empty string.

 * `asc`: int.